DouglasUrner/Common/git-and-github/Notes.md

 ## Essential Tasks

 * Use a version control system to manage changes and facilitate collaboration between team members in group projects.
+* Contribute to the review of code changes proposed by members of your group (issues and pull requests).

 ## Resources